iprakhar22/JC-62-Simulator/README.md

 The project is currently incapable of handling any exception/bug.

 The machine code should be written in capitals and error free.
 Use single spaces between instructions.
 The memory mapping is done by double clicking a tuple in the memory section, editing the values, and then pressing "Set Values".

+**Example:**

+After pressing 2C memory block;

-Example 2C  X  123
+2C  X  123

 **To use:**
 ~~~~